randomPoison/randomPoison.github.io/_drafts/returning-self.md

     .unwrap();
 ```

 This is something that's easy for me to mess up as a fairly experienced Rust developer, and it can be absolutely confusing and frustrating for those new to Rust.
+On a more subjective note, the resulting code is also pretty gnarly and loses a lot of the simplicity and readability that the original verson had.

 It's Ultimately a Hack
 ----------------------